agreenbloom/panda-the-bear-js/README.md

   It's up to you to go through the same process for the second span that will go in the right-hand column of the `<ul>` (below Panda's phone number).
 Look up the docs for the `Date` class to find a way of displaying the current date inside your next text node.

-  After that you can find a way of selecting the `<ul>` we're after and append the new `<li>` to it.
+  After that, find a way of selecting the `<ul>` and append the new `<li>` to it.
 For bonus marks, apply the correct classes to these new elements of yours so the styling is consistent with the rest of the list items.

 \* you may notice that these functions are vanilla JavaScript and do not come from jQuery